YohannesTz/Seldon/README.md

 # Seldon
-a simple cli tool written in kotlin and mosaic that leverages Jetpack Compose compiler/runtime using [Mosaic](https://github.com/JakeWharton/mosaic) to render stuff on commandline
+a simple cli tool to analyse directories written in kotlin and mosaic that leverages Jetpack Compose compiler/runtime using [Mosaic](https://github.com/JakeWharton/mosaic) to render stuff on commandline

 # Building and running